Dave Costa (offensive lineman)

 Upon retirement from pro football, Dave attended and graduated from The Center of Emergency Medicine and is a Nationally registered Paramedic.
 Costa was employed by the City of Pittsburgh (PA.), Department of Public Safety, Emergency Medical Services, where he held the position of Paramedic.
-Costa recently accepted a position of Firefighter with the City of Pittsburgh.
-Costa and his wife, A Pittsburgh police officer, and three children reside in Pittsburgh.
+Costa later became a Firefighter with the City of Pittsburgh.
+Costa and his wife, a Pittsburgh police officer, had three children.